RomanArzumanyan/VALI/README.md

 # VALI

-VALI is a video analytics and processing project for python language.
-VALI is a successor of NVIDIA's VALI.
+VALI is a video analytics and processing project for python.
+VALI is a successor of NVIDIA's VPF.
 It’s set of C++ libraries and Python bindings which provides full HW acceleration for video processing tasks such as decoding, encoding, transcoding and GPU-accelerated color space and pixel format conversions.

 VALI also supports exporting GPU memory objects such as decoded video frames to PyTorch tensors without Host to Device copies.